zenml-io/zenml/docs/book/getting-started/zenml-pro/roles.md

    - Can assign roles to other members

 2. **Org Editor**
-   - Can manage tenants and members
+   - Can manage tenants and teams
    - Cannot access subscription information
    - Cannot delete the organization